In the very small house lived a very small family, the Hollows. It is a very strange name but it fits for the strange family.

 Her brother rolled his eyes and grunted, “It’s fine.”

-Phoebe was youngest child of nine years old.
+Phoebe was the youngest child of nine years old.
 Unlike her brother who stays inside, she likes to play outside, in the warm weather.
-Sometimes she would play with her Ugly Dolls, collect odd shape rocks or color in her coloring books.
+Sometimes she would play with her Ugly Dolls, collect odd-shaped rocks or color in her coloring books.
 Phoebe is mostly sweet and sometimes stays out of trouble.
-She even takes responsibility of the family pet fox, who she named Zoom- Zoom.
+She even takes responsibility for the family pet fox, who she named Zoom- Zoom.

 “What are we going to with these kids Henry?” asked Kathrin, “We can’t even put them in the same room together.”